-Call your Travel Coordinator (see above) for hotel reservations.
+1. Call your Travel Coordinator (see above) for hotel reservations.
 Reservations are made in accordance with state travel guidelines.
 The Travel Coordinator will reserve rooms with guaranteed late arrival using your individual charge card account; it is your responsibility to cancel reservations if you are unable to make the trip.
 We also ask that you inform your Travel Coordinator if cancellations are necessary.

 - State contracted hotels must be used unless an exception exists which must be noted on the travel report.
-Hotels under state contract and corresponding rates are located on the Comptroller's website.
-Website information is also listed at the end of this document. - 3.
-The daily in-state and out-of-state per diem rates are based on the Federal General Service Administration (GSA) Per Diem Rates for lodging and meals/incidentals by location.
+Hotels under state contract and corresponding rates can be found by login in on the Comptroller's website.
+Website information is also listed at the end of this document. - The daily in-state and out-of-state per diem rates are based on the U.S. General Service Administration (GSA) Per Diem Rates for lodging and meals/incidentals by location.
 Federal rates are based on city and month, updated annually.
 Reimbursement is provided for actual meal and lodging expenses, up to the maximum rates for the location. - Receipts are not required for meals.
-TREC/TALCB does not reimburse meals for a nonovernight trip. - 5.
+Non-overnight meal reimbursements are permitted but considered income and must be reported on a W-2 tax form.
+Non-overnight meal reimbursements may not exceed \$36. - 5.
 Lodging receipts are required for reimbursement and must show a "zero" balance. - 6.
 Tips, gratuities and alcoholic beverages are not reimbursable. - 7.
 If you spend the night with relatives or friends, please put it in the description (i.e. commercial lodging not obtained). - 9.
 If you combine personal travel with business, please indicate personal days on the travel report.
-For example: 03/01/19- Personal business.
+For example: Travel period 2/26 - 3/01/20; 03/01/20 - Personal business.